Where is the location of Singapore ?

 All buses make two stops at Singapore and Malaysia immigration.
 At both immigration points, you must disembark with all your luggage and pass through passport control and customs, then board the next bus by showing your ticket.
 Include an additional one hour for the whole trip from end to end, or more during rush hour (weekdays from 5pm onwards).

-There is also the option of taking a taxi between Singapore and Johor Bahru.
+There is also the advantage of taking a taxi between Singapore and Johor Bahru.
 The main advantage is that you do not need to carry your luggage (or yourself) through Immigration and Customs at both ends; you can just pass immigration clearance in the comfort of the car.

 Ferries connect Singapore with the neighbouring Indonesian province of Riau Islands and the Malaysian state of Johor.